haunt98/posts-go/posts/2024-01-20-backend-thinking.md

   hacker computer.
 (Actually we can but this is out of scope, and require lots of advance work)
 - Don't delete/rename/change old fields because you want and you can, please think it through before do it.
-Because back compability is very hard, old apps should continue to function if user don't upgrade.
+Because back compatibility is very hard, old apps should continue to function if user don't upgrade.
 Even if we rollout new version, it takes time.

 **Pro tip**: Use proto to define models (if you can) to take advantage of